quanteda/quanteda.textplots/cran-comments.md

 ## Downstream dependencies

 This release causes no breaks in other packages, as checked via `revdepcheck::revdepcheck()`.
+Which is to be expected as it has no reverse dependencies yet.